Windows 3D Viewer - Graphically-Intensive Functional Test

 This workload will:

 Simulate a user opening the built-in Windows 10 3D Viewer app and performing various 3D rendering tasks as an actual user might perform.
-This generates realistic graphically-intensive load.
+This generates a realistic, graphically-intensive load.

 The following steps will be performed:

-Opening app and capturing app-opening timing with a custom timer
+Opening the app and capturing the app-opening timing with a custom timer.

-Changing the Quick Animation setting away from default
+Changing the Quick Animation setting away from the default.

-Changing the Model animation setting away from default
+Changing the Model animation setting away from the default.

 *Comment this section out of the code if the targets don't have an internet connection*